-Currently, Solano County has nine PDAs.
-Applications from Benicia, Dixon and Rio Vista were under consideration by ABAG at the time the Plan was being finalized.
+Currently, Solano County has 12 PDAs.
+Applications from Benicia, Dixon and Rio Vista were approved by ABAG after the Transportation for Sustainabilities Plan was completed.
 Appendix A includes the PDA applications submitted for ABAG's approval.

 Funding provided by MTC's proposed OBAG will be a funding source for incentivizing transportation projects that support the FOCUS Program's principles for sustainable communities.
 The OBAG provides a programming funding plan for Federal Congestion Air Quality Improvement Program (CMAQ) and Surface Transportation Program (STP), and State Transportation Enhancement (TE) Program for the next three years.
 The STA is currently collaborating with member agencies on the identification of prime opportunity parcels within each of the PDAs.
 Thoughtful development of vacant or under-utilized parcels would advance the vision of sustainable communities with complementary land use and transportation elements.